rzel100/tweezel/README.md

 - [x] Error Detection...
 It Will Notice You Where The Passage Path Error On The Story...
 - [x] Now It Use Online Source Of Story Formats Instead Of Local...
 - [x] Experimental : Now You Can Use Custom Story Formats.
 (Probably Not Work At All...
 Tested Only To Official Format...)
 - [x] Now You Can Import From Twee File As Well As Export It To Twee File.
 (Not Tested Much...
-But Expected To Work For Twine To Tweezel And Vice Versa...)
+But Expected To Work For Twine To TweezeL And Vice Versa...)

 <hr>